HITECHCRIME/HC_OVERVIEW/README.md

 solution — tell them they are free show them that they are — slaves.

+MOTHNODE_ Rulers of Dogma
+MOTHNODE_ AmGod
+MOTHNODE_ Thought Tension
+MOTHNODE_ Authority / Do What Thou Wilt

 Randomness:
 - MOTHNODE_ Qaravultomba
 - MOTHNODE_ Bronze Man and Centaur